erinnmclaughlin/blink/src/Blink.Web/Blink.Web/Components/Shared/MENTION_TEXTAREA_README.md

 **Styling issues:**
 - Check if dark mode is working correctly
 - Verify Tailwind CSS is compiling the custom styles
-- Inspect the `.tribute-container` element
+- Inspect the mention dropdown element in browser DevTools

 **Data binding issues:**
 - Ensure `ValueChanged` callback is implemented